You’re here because you want to start a blog, am I right?

 Although WordPress has a lot of themes, they are not the most professional or unique looking so I suggest taking some time to search for the right one.

 17th Avenue Designs is where I got my theme from.
 They have a ton of beautiful, professional, and organized themes.
+I’ve used Restored 316 Themes in the past and love them too!

 The theme matched my overall look and feel of the blog.